SimonRacaud/LIA_association/README.md

 # Lia association webapp
 **Lia** is a French association organizing food distributions.
 It's an anti-waste and social organization.

-**Goal of the application:** Allowing association members to staff themselves for events, such as food distributions.
+**Goal of the application:** Allowing association members to subscribe themselves for events, such as food distributions.
 ## Functionalities:

 - User authentication (username and password)
 - List, Create, Update, Remove events
 - List, Create, Update, Remove users
-- List, Create, Update, Remove team templates
+- List, Create, Update, Remove team templates*
 - Subscribe/Unsubscribe to events' teams
+- Manage events and users localization.

 Each event contains several teams.
-A team staffs people to perform a specific task during the event.
+A team group people to perform a specific task during an event.

-To make administrators' lives easier, a team is created using a template.
+*To make administrators' lives easier, a team is created using a template.
 Team templates are pre-defined data models with a specific team title, team type, memo text, number of places, (...)

 ## Preview